rsms/js-lru/README.md

   has(key :K) : boolean;

   // Access value for <key> without registering recent use.
 Useful if you do not
-  // want to chage the state of the map, but only "peek" at it.
+  // want to change the state of the map, but only "peek" at it.
   // Returns the value associated with <key> if found, or undefined if not found. find(key :K) : V | undefined;